 Generator-level muons entering the detector acceptance are considered as candidates for the analysis level.
-The acceptance is defined in terms of a transverse momentum threshold to be overpassed that should be computed using the chosen geometry of the detector and the magnetic field considered (default : $p_T > 10~{\rm GeV/c}$) and of the pseudorapidity coverage of the muon system (default: $-2.4 \le \eta \le 2.4$).
-The application of the detector resolution on the muon momentum depends on a Gaussian smearing of the p_T variable 14 .
+The acceptance is defined in terms of a transverse momentum threshold to be overpassed that should be computed using the chosen geometry of the detector and the magnetic field considered (default : $p_T > 10~{\rm GeV}/c$) and of the pseudorapidity coverage of the muon system (default: $-2.4 \le \eta \le 2.4$).
+The application of the detector resolution on the muon momentum depends on a Gaussian smearing of the p_T variable 16 .
 Neither η nor φ variables are modified beyond the calorimeters: no additional magnetic field is applied.
 Multiple scattering is neglected.
 This implies that low energy muons have in Delphes a better resolution than in a real detector.
 Furthermore, muons leave no deposit in calorimeters.
+At last, the particles which might leak out of the calorimeters into the muon systems (punch-through) will not be see n as muon candidates in Delphes.